 The net worth of households and nonprofits rose to $84.9 trillion during the first quarter of 2015.
 The value of directly and indirectly held corporate equities increased $487 billion and the value of real estate rose $503 billion.Household net worth was at $84.9 trillion in Q1 2015, up from $83.3 billion in Q4..

-The Fed estimated that the value of household real estate increased to $20.2 trillion in Q1 2014.
-The value of household real estate is still $2.5 trillion below the peak in early 2006.
+The Fed estimated that the value of household real estate increased to $21.1 trillion in Q1 2015.
+The value of household real estate is still $1.4 trillion below the peak in early 2006 (not adjusted for inflation).

 Click on graph for larger image.

 The first graph shows Households and Nonprofit net worth as a percent of GDP.
-Although household net worth is at a record high, as a percent of GDP it is still slightly below the peak in 2006 (housing bubble), but above the stock bubble peak.
+Household net worth, as a percent of GDP, is higher than the peak in 2006 (housing bubble), and above the stock bubble peak.

 This includes real estate and financial assets (stocks, bonds, pension reserves, deposits, etc) net of liabilities (mostly mortgages).
 Note that this does NOT include public debt obligations.